 It is not unreasonable to expect new buyers to make this kind of investment in their new businesses.
 Above all, you must commit many thousands of dollars to a marketing program.
 You also need to commit money to an office, a fax machine, a separate telephone line, a computer and minimal software.
-After all, note buyering can be very lucrative, and can be one of the most effective ways to achieve early retirement in the world.
+After all, note buying can be very lucrative, and can be one of the most effective ways to achieve early retirement in the world.
+It is suggested that you also have a group of note buyers that you can broker deals too if you don't want to purchase them yourself.